amsross/Ultimatefris.be/README.md

 # [Ultimatefris.be](http://ultimatefris.be)

 Ultimatefris.be is intended to be a simple platform for announcing and joining games, with as little overhead and time spent as possible.
-It is development, created and maintained by [Matt Ross](http://rhinorojo.com/).
+It is development, created and maintained by [Matt Ross](http://rhinorojo.com/), using [Twitter Bootstrap](http://getboostrap.com) and [Symfony](http://symfony.com/) among other things.

 To get started, checkout [http://ultimatefris.be](http://ultimatefris.be)!